chrislorando/notedpak-app/README.md

 This project draws inspiration from Microsoft To Do's clean interface and functionality.

 This project serves both as a learning medium to deepen my understanding of modern web development technologies and as a showcase piece for my professional portfolio.
+It also aims to explore and experiment with NativePHP.

 ---